The relation frame of keeping

 NC II, 66 (not in WdW).

-only obtainable through exchange.
+exchange.
 When exchange is necessary, traders will enter who according to Aristotle, Thomas Aquinas, Martin Luther and even still Emil Brunner only strive after boundless profit.
-See Aristotle, Politeia and Thomas Aquinas,
+See Aristotle, Politeia and Thomas Aquinas, Summa theologica,